 Alternatives to Toptal for Hiring Developers (2026)

-Toptal is well-known but not always the right fit.
-This guide compares alternative platforms and staffing models based on pricing, engagement type, and who each serves best.
+Toptal is well-known, but it's not always the right fit.
+This guide compares alternative platforms and staffing models based on pricing, engagement type, and who each one serves best.

 Why Look Beyond Toptal?

 Toptal built its reputation on the "top 3% of freelancers" pitch, and for certain use cases it delivers.
 But as more companies have scaled their remote engineering teams, the limitations of Toptal's model have become clearer.
 At $60-150+ per hour, it sits at the premium end of the market.
-For companies that need more than one or two contractors, those rates add up fast.
+Need more than one or two contractors?
+Those rates add up fast.

 Alternatives to Toptal Worth Evaluating